General (scope, grounds for accelerated procedures, time limits)

 While processing an asylum claim, OFPRA also has the competence to channel a claim under an accelerated procedure where:

-- The asylum seeker has provided falsified identity or travel documents, or wrong information on his or her nationality or on his or her conditions of entry on the French territory or has introduced several asylum claims under different identities;
+- The asylum seeker has provided falsified identity or travel documents, or wrong information on their nationality or on their conditions of entry on the French territory or has introduced several asylum claims under different identities;

-- The asylum seeker has supported his or her claim only with irrelevant questions regarding his or her claim; or
+- The asylum seeker has supported their claim only with irrelevant questions regarding their claim; or

 - The asylum seeker has given manifestly contradictory and incoherent or manifestly wrong or less likely statements that are contradictory to country of origin information.

-In any of the abovementioned cases, OFPRA can decide not to process a claim under accelerated procedure when this is deemed necessary, in particular when an asylum seeker originating from a country listed on the safe country of origin list calls upon serious grounds to believe that his or her country of origin might not be safe considering his or her particular situation.
+In all 10 cases, OFPRA can decide to reclassify the application and not process a claim under accelerated procedure when this is deemed necessary, in particular when an asylum seeker originating from a country listed on the safe country of origin list calls upon serious grounds to believe that their country of origin might not be safe considering their particular situation.
 In addition, OFPRA may decide not to process under the accelerated procedure claims of vulnerable applicants.
-In 2018, OFPRA rechannelled 24 cases into the regular procedure out of a total of 37,759 cases processed in the accelerated procedure, compared to 24 cases out of 37,759 in 2018 and 63 cases in 2017.
-On the other hand, OFPRA rechannelled 1,110 cases from to the regular to the accelerated procedure in 2019, compared to 1,110 in 2018.
-Statistics on the year 2019 were not available at the time of writing.
+In 2019, OFPRA rechannelled 206 cases into the regular procedure out of a total of 40,677 cases processed in the accelerated procedure, compared to 24 cases out of 37,759 in 2018 and 63 cases in 2017.
+On the other hand, OFPRA rechannelled 1,384 cases from to the regular to the accelerated procedure in 2019, compared to 1,110 in 2018.
+Statistics on the years 2020 through 2022 were not available at the time of writing.

-According to Ministry of Interior statistics, 50,750 asylum applications were filed in accelerated procedures at the end of 2019, representing 33% of all caseloads.
+According to Ministry of Interior statistics, 50,750 asylum applications were filed in accelerated procedures at the end of 20, representing 33% of all caseloads.
 Statistics in this regard have not been available since 2019.

-The same grounds for omission apply, except for asylum seekers channelled into an accelerated procedure for reasons of a Subsequent Application.
+The same grounds for omission of interview apply, except for asylum seekers under accelerated procedure for reasons of a Subsequent Application.
 No specific statistics are available for the rate of interviews conducted in the accelerated procedure.

 Appeals in the accelerated procedure have automatic suspensive effect, except for those where the accelerated procedure is based on: (a) safe country of origin; (b) subsequent application; and (c) threat to public order.
 These exceptions were added by the 2018 asylum reform and entail a loss of the right to remain on the territory upon notification of the negative decision.
-Asylum seekers can, however, appeal before the Administrative Court within 15 days – or 48 hours in case of detention – to request that the CNDA appeal be given suspensive effect.
+Asylum seekers can, however, in another separate procedure appeal before the Administrative Court within 15 days – or 48 hours in case of detention – to request that the CNDA appeal be given suspensive effect.
 The request to the Administrative Court has suspensive effect.

-The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it possible for the applicant to request so to in the appeal against the negative decision.
+The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it is possible for the applicant to challenge their placement under accelerated procedure in the appeal against the negative decision on their claim.

-In any case of placement under the accelerated procedure, including safe country of origin cases or subsequent applications, it is always possible for the CNDA to channel an asylum seeker into the regular procedure.
+In any case of placement under the accelerated procedure, including safe country of origin cases or subsequent applications, it is always possible for the CNDA to reclassify the claim as regular procedure.
 In 2017, 207 cases under single-judge procedure were thus rechannelled into collegial hearing by the CNDA.
-Figures are not available in the 2019 report of the CNDA.
+Figures were not made available since then.

-Asylum seekers channelled into an accelerated procedure have the same rights with regard to access to assistance as those in a regular procedure.
-As they are entitled to the same reception conditions as asylum seekers under the regular procedure, the assistance they can hope for depends of their conditions of reception.
+Asylum seekers under accelerated procedure have the same rights with regard to access to assistance as those in a regular procedure.
+As they are entitled to the same reception conditions, the legal assistance they can hope for depends of their conditions of reception.

-However, asylum seekers whose claims are refused on the basis of safe country of origin, subsequent application or threat to public order grounds, lose their right to residence and thus may lose their right to reception conditions, and thus the possibility of assistance, if suspensive effect is not granted for their appeal before the CNDA and their right to residence temporarily restored.
+However, asylum seekers whose claims are refused on the basis of safe country of origin, subsequent application or threat to public order grounds, lose their right to residence and thus may lose their right to reception conditions, including the possibility of assistance in accommodation, if suspensive effect is not granted for their appeal before the CNDA and their right to residence temporarily restored.

 Prior to the 2018 reform, this time limit was 120 days.

-Article R.723-3 Ceseda.
+Article R. 531-7 Ceseda.
 Delays are even shorter (96 hours) for persons held in administrative detention centres and in waiting zone.

-This information has been collected by Forum réfugiés – Cosi social workers in Lyon, Clermont-Ferrand and Marseille but also by other NGOs in Paris and its surroundings, Bretagne, Charentes-Maritimes, Somme or Lorraine.
+This information has been collected by Forum réfugiés social workers in Lyon, Clermont-Ferrand and Marseille but also by other NGOs in Paris and its surroundings, Bretagne, Charentes-Maritimes, Somme or Lorraine.